nexus-prime/GridcoinDeltaCalculator/README.md

     [debug]		:	Can specify debug to enable progress bars

 UpdateDatabaseFiles.sh downloads host and team data from the various BOINC projects on the Gridcoin whitlist and saves the needed data to the local computer.
+It then uses database2delta.sh to calculate maginuted using the TCD method.

 __________________________________________________________________________________________________________________